Theme

 Why readers may notice it

-Symphony matters because it points at a practical shift in coding-agent work: from supervising one session at a time toward assigning tasks and reviewing completed work packets.
+Symphony is worth opening at the source because it points at a practical shift in coding-agent work: from supervising one session at a time toward assigning tasks and reviewing completed work packets.
 That makes it useful for readers comparing how agentic software work may scale beyond chat-style coding help.

 What readers may want to know